-That’s called not reading enough.
+That’s called not reading like a writer.
 There are so many books out there that it’s impossible to read even a thousandth of one percent of your way through the shelves at a bookstore.
 More of them come out every day.
 While the average adult has abysmal reading habits, a writer has no excuse.

-The work published by others is our only textbook when we’re honing our craft.
-Ideally, writers in any genre should read as much as they can, inside their genre and outside.
+Ideally, when you read like a writer, you should read often and widely.
 In kidlit, writers shouldn’t just stick to fantasy or historical or literary, or even their age group, for that matter, but experience all the wonderful offerings on the shelves.

 Instead of feeling intimidated and viewing already published work in your genre as “competition,” view it as a learning exercise.
-Read, make note of what other authors are doing.
+Read like a writer, make note of what other authors are doing.
 If you spot things than could’ve worked better in a story, boy howdy, you’ve got material for your own manuscript!
 It will make you look even savvier if you can query an agent or editor and mention some “comp titles,” or works in the same vein as yours.
 Because all editors and agents know that a book like yours exists out there, somewhere.
-No idea or book is absolutely, completely unique.
+No idea or book is absolutely, completely unique (See “Someone is publishing my idea!” for more reassurance on this front).
 And that’s a good thing!
 Even better, if previous books like yours have has sold well, that’s great news for you and your project.

 * Just kidding!
 Someone already did that.
 Introducing PRIDE AND PREJUDICE AND ZOMBIES.

 Hire me as your novel editor and publishing consultant, and we can figure out how to position your novel in a competitive marketplace.